ChessMax/awesome-programming-languages/README.md

 - [Pony](https://tutorial.ponylang.io) - Pony is a compiled, actor-model, capabilities-secure, high performance programming language that prevents concurrency mistakes such as data races and deadlocks by design with reasonable syntactic defaults.
 Its FFI allows Pony to interface with other languages.
 - [Preql](https://github.com/erezsh/Preql) - Preql is an interpreted, relational programming language, that specializes in database queries and compiles to SQL.
 - [Priml](https://github.com/x-Eagle-x/Priml) - Priml is a stack-oriented scripting language based on Forth and BASIC.
+- [Prompto](https://github.com/prompto) - The full stack language hosted in the cloud.
+Prompto frees you from time consuming tasks and lets you focus on making visible differences: creative web pages, meaningful data models and relevant business logic.
 - [Pure](https://github.com/agraef/pure-lang) - Pure is a modern-style functional programming language based on term rewriting.
 It offers equational definitions with pattern matching, full symbolic rewriting capabilities, dynamic typing, eager and lazy evaluation, lexical closures, built-in list and matrix support and an easy-to-use C interface.
 - [Pure](https://github.com/mmcqd/pure) - A pure type system implemented in OCaml.
 - [PureScript](https://www.purescript.org/) - A strongly-typed functional programming language that compiles to JavaScript